Where to Find the Best Views in San Diego

 Sitting at an altitude of 822 feet, Mount Soledad is one of San Diego’s most prominent landmarks.
 The Mount Soledad cross erected in 1954 still stands despite more than 25 years of legal controversy, finally determining it would stay.

 Home of the last residence of the late Dr. Seuss, aka Theodor Geisel and his wife Audrey, the setting offers some of the most amazing breathtaking views of the Pacific Ocean, La Jolla, North San Diego Coast, and Mexico.

 10. Rooftop Bars With the Best Views in San Diego

 Altitude Sky Lounge – Gaslamp

 I guarantee there’s not a better rooftop bar in town offering views like the Altitude Sky Lounge at the Marriott San Diego Gaslamp Quarter.
 It’s one of the city’s best and busiest rooftop bars.
-At 22 stories high, it not only offers panoramic vistas of the downtown, but it’s also a perfect spot to watch the Padres play at nearby Petco Park.
+At 22 stories high, it not only offers panoramic vistas of the downtown, but it’s also a perfect spot to watch the Padres play at our beloved San Diego Stadium Petco Park.

 Born and Raised – Little Italy